Tom's Guide Verdict

 Battery life (rated): Up to 40 hours; 30 hours (ANC enabled)

-Connectivity: Bluetooth 5.2 (codecs: SBC, AAC and LDAC)
+Connectivity: Bluetooth 5.2 with SBC, AAC and LDAC

 Water resistance: Not specified

 Weight: 8.8 ounces

-The Sony WH-1000XM5 wireless active noise-canceling, over-ear headphones are a big deal — especially when you consider the headphones they replace (the Sony WH-1000XM4) were widely regarded as the best wireless headphones you could buy, not least by us at Tom’s Guide, but also had all the right credentials to be among the best audiophile headphones, too.
+The Sony WH-1000XM5 wireless active noise-canceling, over-ear headphones are a big deal — especially when you consider the Sony WH-1000XM4 headphones they replace were widely regarded as the best wireless headphones you could buy for several years and also had many of the right credentials to be among the best audiophile headphones, too.

-So it’s a relief, albeit of the predictable variety, to report the WH-1000XM5 pick up where the XM4 left off.
-Excellent sound quality in every respect, improved noise-cancellation and a very credible eco proposition make them every bit as compelling a set of cans as the model they replace.
+Unsurprisingly, the WH-1000XM5 don't disappoint and pick up where the XM4 left off.
+Excellent sound quality in every respect, improved noise-cancelation and a very credible eco proposition make them every bit as compelling a set of cans as the model they replace.

 Still, it’s easy to forget what they look like when you’re wearing them.
-And easier still when you’re listening.
+And easier still when you’re listening to them.

 Sony WH-1000XM5 review: Price and availability

-You can also check out how they stack up against the AirPods Max — Sony WH-1000XM5 vs. AirPods Max.
+You can also check out how they stack up against all of these models in our Sony WH-1000XM5 vs. Bowers & Wilkins Px7 S2e, Sony WH-1000XM5 vs. Bose QuietComfort Ultra Headphones and Sony WH-1000XM5 vs. AirPods Max.

-You might also be torn when it comes to the XM5's predecessor, because the XM4 is still available, and for at least $50 less.
+You might also be torn when it comes to the XM5's predecessor, because the XM4 is still available, and for considerably less.
 Our Sony WH-1000XM5 vs. WH-1000XM4 face-off will help you choose between them.

 Sony WH-1000XM5 review: Design

-Sony has had a bit of a re-think where the design of the WH-1000XM5 is concerned.
-Certainly they’re a departure from the outgoing WH-1000XM4 — or, at least, as much of a departure as is possible where wireless over-ear headphones are concerned.
+Sony had a bit of a re-think with the design of the WH-1000XM5.
+Certainly they’re a departure from the WH-1000XM4 — or, at least, as much of a departure as is possible where wireless over-ear headphones are concerned.

 There’s something just slightly stealthy about the way the XM5 look.
 They're a more streamlined shape than their predecessor, with an aero dynamic design that improves the flow of air across the headphone frame to reduce wind noise.